gett/rex/README.md

 var bar = require('bar');   // will look for bar.js or bar/index.js in
                             // the nearest browser_modules or node_modules folder

+// will not look for module baz.
+Usefull when sharing modules with node.js var baz = require('baz'); // @rex-ignore

 module.exports = function() { // will export a function
 	return 'hello from module';
 };